-&lt;sup>15 DCLG Planning policy for traveller sites (PPTS), August 2015 and planning policy statement of 31st August 2015, as reviewed in Chapter 2.
-DCLG Gypsy and Traveller Accommodation Needs Assessments Guidance, October 2007, cancelled in December 2016, but providing a standard and approved approach, as reviewed in Chapter 2.
+15 DCLG Planning policy for traveller sites (PPTS), August 2015 and planning policy statement of 31st August 2015, as reviewed in Chapter 2.
+16 DCLG Gypsy and Traveller Accommodation Needs Assessments Guidance, October 2007, cancelled in December 2016, but providing a standard and approved approach, as reviewed in Chapter 2.

-- The national policy and legislative context; - Current policies towards Gypsies and Travellers in the district (drawn from Local Authority policy documents, planning documents, housing strategies and homelessness strategies); and - Analysis of existing data sources available from the Council. - 3.7 This information has helped to shape the development of this report, and in particular the review of the legislative and policy context set out in Chapter 2. - 3.8 The project steering group was fully consulted regarding the most appropriate methodology for undertaking the assessment work, including site fieldwork, and provided stakeholder contact information for undertaking the stakeholder survey.
+- 3.6 Relevant regional, sub-regional and local information has been collected, collated and reviewed, including information on: - The national policy and legislative context; - Current policies towards Gypsies and Travellers in the district (drawn from Local Authority policy documents, planning documents, housing strategies and homelessness strategies); and - Analysis of existing data sources available from the Council. - 3.7 This information has helped to shape the development of this report, and in particular the review of the legislative and policy context set out in Chapter 2. - 3.8 The project steering group was fully consulted regarding the most appropriate methodology for undertaking the assessment work, including site fieldwork, and provided stakeholder contact information for undertaking the stakeholder survey.